Microsoft Teams Jira Connector provides one-way integration from Jira to Microsoft Teams. It is a much more secure and robust integration.

 Important: without this mapping custom event types are not handled, as the App does not know how to handle those.
 By mapping them to a system event you can help them App to understand them.

-Destination Url Management
+Destination Webhook URL Management

 With Url Management you can configure named Microsoft Teams Incoming Webhook URLs and optionally restrict them to particular Jira projects.
 Managed URLs provide a few benefits:

-Restrictions by the Jira project permit enables your project admins to use them without asking for a new URL.
+Restrictions by the Jira project permit enable your project admins to use them without asking for a new URL.
 For instance, you can create a URL for Customer Success teams and permit them to use it only by the Customer Success Jira project.
 The configuration becomes much simpler.